sahusoatconed/govwa/README.md

 #### GoVWA config
 ---
-Modified the config.json file for database configuration
+Modified the config.json file for database configuration.

 ```
 {